North Campus Open Space

 Experiencing NCOS - Trails, Interpretive Signs, and more!

 The trails, interpretive signs, benches and related features of the NCOS project are coming into focus and will soon be implemented.
 This story highlights some examples of existing interpretative signs on campus, and discusses the ideas and plans for NCOS as well as a call for community input.
 Please click here to read the full story.

 Second Saturday planting days start in September!
 Help install some of the first plants on NCOS on Saturday September 9th, 9:30 – Noon!
 T-shirts will be provided to volunteers!
 Bring water and wear hats and good shoes!
 Please RSVP to firstname.lastname@example.org.

 Thursday mornings at the CCBER Greenhouse and Nursery are getting into full swing!
 Come help transplant seedlings of native plants with the CCBER team from 9am - 12noon.
 To join, please send an email to email@example.com.

 Community Forum & Photos

-Want to see your photos on a future newsletter?
-We welcome submissions of photos from the Ellwood-Devereux area to share with NCOS News readers.
-Please email a photo you would like to share, along with a brief description to firstname.lastname@example.org.
+Have a plant, wildlife, or other photo of the project site you'd like to share?
+We welcome submissions of photos of the project site and/or the adjacent Ellwood-Devereux area to share with NCOS News readers.
+Please email a photo you would like to share along with a brief description to firstname.lastname@example.org.